-Barcino is a ‘no brainer.’
 Sparkling wine and bubbly lovers in the U.S. have discovered what an incredible value Cava is, made exactly the same way as Champagne, with a second fermentation in the bottle.
-If you like bright, zesty citrus flavors and the fine bubbles of Champagne, try Barcino Cava and you’ll thank Olé Imports!
+If you like bright, zesty citrus flavors and the fine bubbles of Champagne, try Barcino Cava!
 Fermented in the bottle and aged for 12 months on the lees before release, this wine is the best of both worlds.
 It consistently delivers premium flavors and for the price of a regular bottle of Brut Non-vintage French Champagne you can take home three or four bottles of this gem.

-VINIFICATION AND AGEING: For vinification, the traditional méthode champenoise is used.
+For vinification, the traditional method is used.
 The effervescence for more complex wines is produced by a secondary fermentation in the bottle, used for the production of quality sparkling wines like Champagne and Cava.
 The wine is aged for 12 months on the lees; by law all wines labeled Cava must be aged a minimum of 9 months on the lees.

-TASTING NOTES: This sensational non-vintage Barcino Cava was made from a solera system where the dosage was started in the 1940s.
-A blend of 55% Xarello, 25% Macabeo and 20% Parellada, from vines planted in 1995, this crisp, delicious, dry sparkler spent 12 months on its lees.
+This sensational non-vintage Barcino Cava was made from a solera system where the dosage was started in the 1940s.
+A blend of Xarello, Macabeo and Parellada, from vines planted in 1995, this crisp, delicious, dry sparkler spent 12 months on its lees.
 Attractive notes of honeyed brioche, poached pear and caramelized grapefruit jump from the glass of this zesty, light-bodied, exceptionally well-crafted, pure, fresh cava.
 Enjoy it over the next year.